-If you plan to head to the United States for the winter, you can stay for about 8 months or 243 days in a 12-month year.
-If you stay any longer than that, you may get labeled with a resident alien status with taxes and Form 8840, better known as the Closer Connection Exception Statement for Aliens.
+If you plan to head to the United States for the winter, you can stay for approximately eight months or 243 days in a 12-month year.
+If you stay any longer than that, you may get labeled with a ‘resident alien’ status, with taxes and Form 8840, better known as the Closer Connection Exception Statement for Aliens.
 The IRS does have some flexibility for snowbirds, but it can be tough to navigate.
-It’s also important to note that the 243 days could be all in one shot or an accumulation of days so, if you spend any other time in the country (even if it’s just a single day,) that counts towards the 243 counts.
+It’s also important to note that the 243 days can be all in one shot or an accumulation of days.
+So, if you spend any other time in the country (even if it’s just a single day,) that counts towards your 243-day total allotment.

 To keep your provincial health insurance, you’ll need to spend a significant amount of time in your home province.
 This is because there are different duration requirements for each province.
 As of November 15th, 2018:

-Prince Edward Island – Must spend 6 months plus a day in Prince Edward Island every year.
+Must spend six months plus a day in Prince Edward Island every year.

-British Columbia – 6 months in each calendar year.
-Canadian citizens or people lawfully admitted to Canada for permanent residence outside of B.C. for vacation purposes only are allowed a total absence of 7 months each calendar year.
+Six months in each calendar year.
+Canadian citizens or people lawfully admitted to Canada for permanent residence outside of B.C. for vacation purposes only are allowed a total absence of seven months each calendar year.

-Manitoba – No more than 212 days outside Manitoba in any 12 month period.
+No more than 212 days outside Manitoba in any 12-month period.
 It is recommended that you contact Manitoba Health, Seniors and Active Living for departures longer than 90 days.

-New Brunswick – No more than 212 days outside New Brunswick in any 12 month period.
+No more than 212 days outside New Brunswick in any 12-month period.

-Saskatchewan – Must normally live in the province for at least 5 months per year.
+Must normally live in the province for at least five months per year.

-Newfoundland – A certificate must be obtained from MCP if leaving the province for more than 30 days.
-Certificates are valid for 8 – 12 months.
+A certificate must be obtained from MCP if leaving the province for more than 30 days.
+Certificates are valid for eight to 12 months.

-Yukon Territory – Must be physically present in Yukon for more than 6 months.
-If away for 3 months or more, you must fill out a Temporary Absence form.
+Must be physically present in Yukon for more than six months.
+If away for three months or more, you must fill out a Temporary Absence form.

 It is important to remember that these rules are subject to change.
 Contact your provincial health care provider for current requirements.

 Yes, 100%!
 As a Canadian, you may not fully realize the sticker shock that comes with American healthcare.
-So don’t take a risk on your health, and instead invest in a high-quality travel insurance plan.
+So, don’t take a risk on your health, and instead invest in a high-quality travel insurance plan.
 Travel insurance is an absolute necessity, especially for such a long duration out of the country.
 To compare the rates of the top travel insurance companies, request a quote through isure!
-Our simple system will show you many different examples and rates to help you find the best coverage for your trip.
+Our simple system will show you many different examples and rates to help you find the best medical and trip cancellation coverage for your trip.